CarlosDDCmx/carlosddcmx.github.io/_projects/2_Introduction_to_programming.md

     main()
 ```

-As can be seen, the main file is very similar to the pseudocode where, except by the config.
-Also at the end where the if __name__ line is used to run everything inside the block whenever this particular file is called.
-In this case we simplified it by calling the main function.
+As can be seen, the main file closely follows the pseudocode, except for the configuration.
+At the end of the file, the line if __name__ == "__main__": is used to run everything inside the block whenever this specific file is executed.
+In this case, we simplified the execution by directly calling the main function.

 # 6 **Ending and summary**

-WIth this your first code has been finished with a more professional approach.
-To run the code in VS code, it is possible to do it by opening the main file and clicking in the play button located at the top-right side.
-To summarize the lesson, this lesson went through the next steps.
+The first code project has been completed with a more professional approach.
+To run the code in Visual Studio Code, you can open the main file and click the play button located at the top-right corner.

+To summarize, this lesson covered the following steps:

 1. Install the interpreter and IDE.
 2. Think how to structure code.